bazelbuild/examples/rust-examples/07-deps-vendor/README.md

 ```

 Then you run `bazel run //thirdparty:crates_vendor` which then downloads all the dependencies and creates the folder `thirdparty/crates`.

+**Important:**

+By default, vendoring does not pin versions defined in crate.spec, which means if you were to declare a Tokio version 1.40
+and a newer Tokio version 1.44 is already available, the newer version will be used without notifying you.
+You can pin versions by using a `=` prefix in the `version` field, for example: `version = "=1.44.0"`.
+Only then rules_rust
+will use the exact version you have declared.

 At this point, you have the following folder and files:
 ```starlark